hanabi/hanabi.github.io/Reference.md

   * if the color matches a suit that is already completely played or accounted for
 * Additionally, *Loaded Play Clues* are always "turned on" for number saves on dark rainbow 3 and dark rainbow 4 specifically.
 * Note that in variants where a black color clues is available, dark rainbow 3 and dark rainbow 4 must always be saved with a black color clue.
-  * Along the same lines, in *Dark Rainbow & Dark Pink*, rainbow cards should be saved with a pink clue, and in *Dark Rainbow & Dark Chocolate*, rainbow cards should be saved with a brown clue.
+  * Along the same lines, in *Dark Rainbow & Dark Pink*, rainbow cards should be saved with a pink clue, and in *Dark Rainbow & Dark Brown*, rainbow cards should be saved with a brown clue.

 ### Muddy/Cocoa Positional Clues